We are committed to respecting and protecting your privacy whenever we use your personal data.

 7. The right to object – You have the right to object to processing based on our legitimate business interests (including profiling), direct marketing (including profiling) and processing for purposes of scientific or historical research or statistical research purposes.
 The objection must be on grounds relating to your particular situation.

 8. The right not to be subject to automated decisions – This relates to decisions that are made about you by computer alone that have a legal or other significant effect on you.
 GenesisCare UK does not carry out automated decision-making in relation to the processing of your data.
-In the event that our policy in this respect changes, we shall update this privacy notice.
+If our policy in this respect changes, we shall update this privacy notice.

 9. Your right to withdraw consent – In some cases to comply with data protection legislation we need your consent in order to use your personal data.
 Where we rely on this, you have the right to withdraw your consent to our continuing and further use of your personal data.
 You can do this by contacting the DPO, details below.